 - ▶ Pre-award costs may be eligible if a competitive procurement process can be demonstrated and costs were incurred within three years prior to the approval of the grant award.
-If these costs are included, complete the Architecture & Engineering/Pre-Award (AEPA) form and send it to the Historic Preservation Grant Consultant. - ▶ AEPA Architecture & Engineering consultant services (costs for architectural and engineering services) and Pre-Award (building assessment reports, appraisals, and construction documents) costs COMBINED MAY NOT EXCEED 10% OF THE PROJECT COST.
-Complete the AEPA form and send it to the Historic Preservation Grant Consultant.
+If these costs are included, complete the Architecture & Engineering/Pre-Award (AEPA) form and send it to the Historic Preservation Grant Consultant.
+Pre-approval is required. - ▶ AEPA Architecture & Engineering consultant services (costs for architectural and engineering services) and Pre-Award (building assessment reports, appraisals, and construction documents) costs COMBINED MAY NOT EXCEED 10% OF THE PROJECT COST.
+Complete the AEPA form and send it to the Grants Coordinator.